Code-Institute-Submissions/milestone-project-1-done-london/README.md

 * Imagery

     * The imagery used is from a recent photo shoot and has been chosen to promote the brand and draws on the link with Transport for London (TfL) from their recent collaboration.
+All photos were taken by [Ryan O'Toole Collett](https://www.ryanotoolecollett.com/).

 * Wireframes